Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake.md

 - How to find and install the RelationalAI Native App from the Snowflake Marketplace
 - How to build a knowledge graph on top of your Snowflake data without having to extract data from Snowflake
-- How to create a recommender system using graph algorithms on the MovieLense 100k dataset.
+- How to create a recommender system using graph algorithms on the MovieLens 100k dataset.

 ### Related Resources
 - To learn about more about RelationalAI and view full documentation, visit [https://relational.ai](https://relational.ai)